Unrepentant (album)

 Unrepentant is a studio album by American guitarist Greg Koch.
 Released April 24, 2017 just prior to the formation of his new band Koch Marshall Trio.

 Background

 Koch released Unrepentant as a solo artist.
 He formed the Koch Marshall Trio and subsequently released the album Toby Arrives just months after the release of Unrepentant.

 Release and reception

-Greg Koch assembled musicians from his previous bands to record this album: including Gary Keohler and Kevin Mushel.
-The award winning band: two former members of "Greg Koch and the Tone controls" a band which previously won five Wisconsin Area Music Awards for Blues Artist of the Year (1993, 1995, 1996, 1997 and 1998).
+Greg Koch assembled musicians from his previous bands to record this album including Gary Keohler and Kevin Mushel.
+The award winning band with two former members of "Greg Koch and the Tone Controls", a band which previously won five Wisconsin Area Music Awards for Blues Artist of the Year (1993, 1995, 1996, 1997 and 1998).

 The Unrepentant album was released April 24, 2017.

-The Koch Marshall Trio often plays the title track Unrepentant in their live performance.
+The Koch Marshall Trio often plays the title track "Unrepentant" in their live performance.